Research Team

 Cecelia Valrie, PhD

 Dr. Cecelia Valrie is an Associate Professor in the Department of Psychology at VCU with a primary affiliation with the Health Psychology PhD Program and a secondary affiliation in the Clinical Psychology PhD program, Child/Adolescent concentration.
-She is also affiliated with the Departments of Internal Medicine and Pediatrics, and serves as a co-Director of Research for the VCU Center for Cultural Experiences in Prevention.
+She is also affiliated with the Departments of Internal Medicine and Pediatrics.
 Dr. Valrie received her Ph.D. in Developmental Psychology from the University of North Carolina at Chapel Hill.
 She was a faculty member in the Department of Psychology at East Carolina University for 11 years before joining the faculty at VCU in 2017.

-Her research program focuses on improving the health and well-being of people living with sickle cell disease (SCD) and Black youth.
-Dr. Valrie uses health and developmental psychology techniques and theories to study persistent pain, sleep, and health inequities.
-She is also focused on testing and improving the implementation and dissemination of effective interventions to improve health outcomes and promote health equity for people living with SCD, Black youth, and their families.
+Her research program focuses on improving the health and well-being of people living with sickle cell disease (SCD) as well as youth and young adults.
+Dr. Valrie uses health and developmental psychology techniques and theories to study persistent pain, sleep, and health outcomes.
+She is also focused on testing and improving the implementation and dissemination of effective interventions to improve health outcomes for people living with SCD, youth, and young adults.
 Dr. Valrie’s research has been funded by numerous agencies, including the National Heart, Lung, and Blood Institute (NHLBI), and the American Society of Hematology.
 Her work has been published in a variety of scientific journals, including the Journal of Pediatric Psychology, the Journal of Developmental and Behavioral Pediatrics, the Journal of Pediatric Hematology/Oncology, Pediatric Blood and Cancer, Sleep Medicine, and American Psychologist.
-Dr. Valrie is committed to the translation of her research, with a focus on collaborating with healthcare providers, community members and groups, individuals living with SCD, Black youth and their families to create programs that can work in health care, community, school, and home settings.
+Dr. Valrie is committed to the translation of her research, with a focus on collaborating with healthcare providers, community members and groups, individuals living with SCD, youth, young adults, and their families to create programs that can work in health care, community, school, and home settings.

 "Even a soul submerged in sleep is hard at work and helps make something of the world." - Heraclitus